 The court notifies prospective jurors about 7 to 10 days before their appearance is necessary for the trial.
 As of that moment, all parties have represented to the court that they are ready to go to trial on the scheduled day.
 However, it is not unusual that the parties resolve all issues after the notices have been sent out.
 As soon as the court is informed that a trial is no longer needed, the court staff calls all prospective jurors and notifies them that the matter has been resolved.
 The court attempts to avoid such inconveniences for jurors.
 However, whether to settle a case, and the timing of any settlement of the matter being litigated, is in the hands of the parties.

 10. What is the possibility that a juror will be called again for service in the near future?

-Prior to 2005, jurors had the right to defer their service if they had served in the previous year.
-As of January 1, 2005, jurors can request an exemption if they have served (received payment for) jury service within the past two years.
+Jurors can request an exemption if they have served (received payment for) jury service within the past two years.
 If you have questions about whether you may be exempt because of prior jury service, ask the Jury Administrator.

 11. Are the same people summoned every few years?

 No. In December of each year, the Jury Administrator performs the computerized, random selection process that produces the 2,000 names of individuals who will be in the jury pool the following year.
-Although the process is fair and impartial, it could result in your name being in the pool in consecutive years.
+Although the process is random, fair, and impartial, it could result in your name being in the pool in consecutive years.